Police corruption: Germany

-The German federal police BKA (Bundeskriminalamt), the German foreign intelligence service/espionage agency BND (Bundesnachrichtendienst) and also the German domestic intelligence service/espionage agency BfVS (Bundesamt für Verfassungsschutz) were all founded by Nazis after World War II.

 In 2020 in the German city of Essen, in North Rhine-Westphalia, the homes of 30 racist Nazi police officers were raided by their colleagues brought together from several different German states.
 The Nazi cops shared images like swastikas, a depiction of refugees in a gas chamber, and Reich flags.

 The substantial legislation covering corruption offences within the German Criminal Code is indicative of the importance placed on combating this type of crime in Germany.
 In general, corruption is construed as an individual offence, although it is possible to be prosecuted for actions committed on behalf of a corporation under the Administrative Offences Act.

 Alongside civil servants, judges and other public officials undertaking or appointed a public administrative role, police officers may be held liable for criminal prosecution for corruption-related offences under Sections 331-338 of the German Criminal Code.
 Specifically, according to Section 331, a public official who requires, allows themselves to be promised, or accepts an advantage for themselves or a third party for the discharge of their duty is liable to criminal prosecution.

 An advantage involves any type of benefit that may improve the individual's financial, legal or personal standing, which they are not legally entitled to receive.
 Although there is no statutory minimum to what can be interpreted as an unlawful benefit, minor customary advantages that are unlikely to impact the perception or decision making process of the individual are not considered criminal.

 Additionally, pursuant to Section 332 of the German Criminal Code, the past or future undertakings of an official act (e.g. lobbying of certain laws, services regulations, etc.) that violate official duties are considered unlawful.
 Penalties for this offence, as well as bribery in a public office in general, can range from fines to imprisonment, where the sanctions apply to each count of bribery, with a maximum sentence of 10 years for serious cases.